Royal Adelaide Hospital: BioMed City

 The new RAH forms the largest part of Adelaide's emerging biomedical precinct called BioMed City.
 Other recently completed facilities in the precinct include the South Australian Health and Medical Research Institute (SAHMRI), the University of Adelaide Health and Medical Sciences building, the University of South Australia's Health Innovation Building, and the state's Dental Hospital.
 SAHMRI is building a $300 million second facility due to be completed by 2022 to house the Australian Bragg Centre with Australia's first proton therapy unit.
 There are also plans for the Women's and Children's Hospital to be relocated to the precinct adjacent the RAH by 2024.

 Specialist facilities

 Hyperbaric Medical Unit

 The HMU, opened at the old RAH in 1985, is the state referral service for diving and hyperbaric medicine.
 The RAH is the second oldest diving and hyperbaric facility in Australia, and has been responsible for co-ordinating the Divers Emergency Service (DES), a telephone-based consultation service for diving-related matters within Australia, the Southern Pacific and Southeast Asia.

 Arms

+Tram stop

+The Royal Adelaide Hospital is also the location of a stop on the Glenelg tram line.